 The United States Department of Commerce and the European Commission have agreed on a set of Privacy Shield Framework principles (the "Privacy Shield Framework") to enable U.S. companies to satisfy the EU law requirement that personal information transferred from the EU to the United States be adequately protected.
 Consistent with its pledge to protect personal privacy, PAR adheres to the Privacy Shield Framework.

-PAR complies with the EU-US Privacy Shield Framework as set forth by the U.S. Department of Commerce and European Commission regarding the collection, use, and retention of personal information from European Union member countries, as well as a similar framework with Switzerland.
+PAR complies with the EU-US Privacy Shield Framework as set forth by the U.S. Department of Commerce and European Commission regarding the collection, use, and retention of personal information from European Union member countries.
 PAR has certified that it adheres to the Privacy Shield Framework principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Privacy Shield Framework program, and to view PAR’s certification, please visit https://www.privacyshield.gov/.

 This Privacy Shield Framework Statement applies to all personal information received by PAR from the EU, in any format including electronic, paper, or verbal.